opensearch-project/documentation-website/_dashboards/management/scheduled-query-acceleration.md

     For more information, see [Settings](https://github.com/opensearch-project/sql/blob/main/docs/user/admin/settings.rst#pluginsqueryexecutionengineasync_queryenabled).

-- **Configure the asynchronous query external scheduler interval**: Set `plugins.query.executionengine.async_query.external_scheduler.enabled` to `true` (default value).
-This setting defines how often the external scheduler checks for tasks, allowing customization of refresh frequency.
+- **Configure the external scheduler interval for asynchronous queries**: This setting defines how often the external scheduler checks for tasks, allowing customization of refresh frequency.
+There is no default value for this setting so you must explicitly configure it.
 Adjusting the interval based on workload can optimize resources and manage costs:

     ```json
     PUT /_cluster/settings
     {
       "transient": {
-        "plugins.query.executionengine.async_query.enabled": "true"
+        "plugins.query.executionengine.async_query.external_scheduler.interval": "10 minutes"
       }
     }
     ```